Disorder-tunable entanglement at infinite temperature

-{\bf Discussion and outlook.---} We have realized a new platform that hosts multiple families of non-thermalizing states with distinct rainbow entanglement structures.
-Our construction allows us to write down exact wave functions for these states, even in the presence of disorder.
+We have realized multiple families of non-thermalizing states with distinct rainbow entanglement structures throughout the energy spectrum.
+Our construction allows to write down exact wave functions for these states, even in the presence of disorder.
 The existence and stability of scar states in disordered models have recently attracted much attention in theoretical studies~\cite{OnsagerScars,MondragonShem2020,Huang2021, Voorden21, Zhang2022Clusters}.
-A unique aspect of our superconducting ladder circuit is that it allows us to tailor the entanglement of scarred states, while the explicit eigenstate dependence on the disorder profile controls the extent of ergodicity breaking.
-We observed signatures of rainbow entanglements by performing quantum state tomography of a many-body state of the ladder following the quench from special initial states, demonstrating robust revivals in the fidelity dynamics and slow growth of entanglement entropy far from equilibrium.
+A unique aspect of our model is that it allows to tailor the entanglement of scarred states, while the explicit eigenstate dependence on the disorder profile controls the extent of ergodicity breaking.
+Signatures of rainbow entanglements were observed by performing quantum state tomography of a many-body state of the ladder following the quench from special initial states, confirming the expected hallmarks of QMBS behavior, such as robust revivals in the fidelity dynamics and slow growth of entanglement far from equilibrium.

-While in this work the disorder strength was assumed to be sufficiently weak such that the system overall remains chaotic, our versatile circuit allows direct access to strong ergodicity breaking regimes, where many-body localization was recently proposed to give rise to new types of phenomena such as ``inverted scarring''~\cite{Srivatsa2022,Chen23,Iversen23}.
+While in this work the disorder strength was assumed to be sufficiently weak such that the system overall remains chaotic, the versatility of our setup allows direct access to \emph{strong} ergodicity-breaking regimes, where many-body localization was recently proposed to give rise to ``inverted scarring'' phenomena~\cite{Srivatsa2022,Chen23,Iversen23}.
 More generally, our work bridges the gap between theoretical studies of QMBS, which place the emphasis on exact constructions of scarred eigenstates~\cite{MoudgalyaReview, ChandranReview}, and experimental realizations, e.g., in Rydberg atom arrays~\cite{Bernien2017,Bluvstein2021} or optical lattices~\cite{GuoXian2022}, in which the scarred states are not known exactly (apart from a few exceptions~\cite{lin2018exact}).
-In contrast, our model in Eq.~(\ref{eq:model}) hosts exact scars, while its experimental implementation contains additional terms that act as a perturbation.
-While these perturbations were shown to be sufficiently weak in our device to allow unambiguous observation of scar signatures, it would be interesting to study in detail their effects on the stability of QMBS states in larger circuits that exceed the capability of classical simulations.
+In contrast, our model (\ref{eq:model}) hosts exact scars, while its experimental implementation contains additional perturbations.
+While these perturbations were shown to be sufficiently weak in our device to allow unambiguous observation of scar signatures even in classical simulations, it would be interesting to study in detail their effects on the stability of QMBS states in larger circuits or higher-dimensional geometries that would rapidly exceed the capability of classical computers.